xcube-dev/xcube/docs/source/cli/xcube_edit.rst

 Synopsis
 ========

-Optimize xcube dataset for faster access.
+Edit metadata of an xcube dataset.

 ::